The Gambling Law Review: India

 The regulatory framework with regard to TV shows and advertisements, and possible electronic dissemination of material projecting gaming, is envisaged in the Code for Self-Regulation in Advertising (the Code), the Cable Television Network Rules 1994 and the Consumer Protection Act 2019.

-The Advertising Standards Council of India issues the Code for specifically dealing with various issues regulating advertisement content.
-The Code permits advertisements pertaining to prize competitions and lotteries, wherein it requires that all material conditions should be stated for the consumer to obtain a true and fair view of their prospects in such activities.47
+The Advertising Standards Council of India (ASCI) issues the Code for specifically dealing with various issues regulating advertisement content.
+The Code permits advertisements pertaining to prize competitions and lotteries, wherein it requires that all material conditions should be stated for the consumer to obtain a true and fair view of their prospects in such activities.38 Recently, ASCI, in a press release dated 4 November 2020, issued Guidelines for advertisements and advertising content concerning online gaming for real money as ASCI Guidelines for 'Online Gaming for Real Money Winnings'.
+These guidelines include the following:

 Under the Cable Television Network Rules 1994, advertisement of gambling is prohibited, but the advertisement of games of skills, such as horse racing, rummy and bridge, is not prohibited.